Connect Your Flow Sensor to Any Data Logger Buy Now

 - Get real time data on water costs.

 Pulse to Voltage Translator Details

-Our pulse to voltage translator allows you to easily connect flow sensors to any data logger.
+Our pulse to voltage translator allows you to easily connect flow sensors, and wind sensors to any data logger.
 This saves you money, because you can use low cost loggers, that don't have pulse inputs.